niks-03/Youtube_Video_Transcriber/README.md

   o	webdriver-manager: pip install webdriver-manager

 ### This project is build for Transcribing the Youtube Videos.
 Also the summarization of transcribed text is done and both are displayed on the webpage
+### We did not use any NLP frameworks for summerizing the text, intead we use a free website that helps in summarizing the text and for that automation is done using 'Selenium' framework.